GluuFederation/docs-gg-prod/docs/source/admin-gui.md

 | **Delete Button** | This button is used to delete the selected route. |

 #### Plugins

-This section is used to view the list of added Plugins and add a new Plugin.
+This section is used to add and view plugins.

 ##### Plugin list